luketurnerdev/hive-express/README.md

 We have not yet received sign off about this.
 We may have to contact Mel.

 10. As a team, conduct post project review

+After the project was finished, we came to the following conclusions:

+* In general, we worked well as a team and were diplomatic about role and task allocation

+* This was a worthwhile project in which we could showcase and improve upon our skills

+* We learned a lot about properly defining scope and reducing this during the course of the project

+* It would have been better if we had pre-defined sprints of certain lengths to keep us on track.

+* In future, it would be good to stick to agreed upon meeting times for group meetings, to ensure everyone is performing the tasks they are supposed to, and keep the other team members in the loop.

 11. Create a questionnaire for the client to ascertain the satisfaction with your products and services